Historically, the Mid Autumn Festival was a time to enjoy the successful reaping of rice and wheat with food offerings made in honor of the moon.

 However, one of Hou Yi’s students, Pang Meng or Feng Meng (逢蒙 féng méng), wanted the elixir for himself so when Hou Yi was out hunting one day, he tried to take it from Chang E.

 Realizing Feng Meng’s intentions, Chang E quickly drank the elixir and began to rise to the Heavens.
 Not wanting to leave Hou Yi, she floated to the Moon – the closest place in Heaven to the earth – so that she could remain close to her beloved husband.
-She would live in the moon palace and would be called moon goddess Chang E from now on.

 Moon Goddess Chang’e 嫦娥